k2controls/RAM205/sprint2/week08/index.md

 - Session 2
     - PE1: Module 3 Coding (bitwise and data structures)
     - RoverDrive as a class
-    - LineFollower as a class
+    - ---LineFollower as a class---
-    - Line Follower application
+    - ---Line Follower application---

 ---